 How Moonset Works

 The Earth spins from west to east.
 Because of that, the sky appears to move from east to west.
-That’s why the Moon, like the Sun, rises in the east and sets in the west.
-When it dips below the western horizon, that’s moonset.
+Thatโs why the Moon, like the Sun, rises in the east and sets in the west.
+When it dips below the western horizon, thatโs moonset.
+You can better understand this by exploring how the Moonโs rising and setting cycles shape our night sky.

 Why Moonset Happens at Different Times

 The Moon has its own orbit around Earth.
 It moves a little each day.
-That means moonset doesn’t happen at the same time each night.
+That means moonset doesnโt happen at the same time each night.
 In fact, it shifts by about 50 minutes daily.
 Sometimes it sets before the Sun.
 Other times, it sets deep into the night or early morning.
+You can track this easily using a detailed world clock to compare locations.

 What Affects How You See It